matbelcao/sagrada-game/Deliverables/Socket-Protocol.md

 ### Server-side
+###### Notice: the following messages of this section starting with `LIST` require an `ACK list` each. if a client doesn't reply with an ack within a reasonable time is to be considered offline.
 ##### `LIST schema|roundtrack|draftpool [<index>,[<row>,<column>|<round>,<number>],<color>,<shade>] ...`

 +   `schema`: provides an ordered list of the positions of the player's schema that have a die in place.
 The client can then `SELECT` a die from this list using the command above to obtain a list of possible placements (for example while using tool cards)